Hackyabhay007/lms/phase2.md

 - Push notifications for deadlines, live sessions, and announcements.
 - Offline mode for accessing downloaded course materials.

+### 16. **Timestamp-Based Discussion Feature**
+- **Purpose**: Enables students to discuss specific parts of a video or lecture.
+- **Features**:
+  - Add comments tied to specific timestamps in videos or lectures.
+  - View and reply to comments from peers and professors.
+  - Filter comments by topics or keywords for focused discussions.

 ---

 ## Advanced Features for Professors